pyfar/sofar/CONTRIBUTING.rst

 Submodules
 ~~~~~~~~~~

-To update the submodules containing the conventions and verification rules run
+To update the submodule containing the conventions and verification rules run

 $ git submodule update --remote sofar/sofa_conventions